apostrophecms/starter-kit-assembly-essentials/README.md

 Each such file you create will become a group of editable fields in the palette.

-For more information about what can be done in each field in `schema`, see the [apostrophe-palette documentation](https://github.com/apostrophecms/apostrophe-palette/blob/main/README.md).
+For more information about what can be done in each field in `schema`, see the [@apostrophecms/palette documentation](https://github.com/apostrophecms/palette/blob/main/README.md).

 > Note that like all other changes, palette changes do not take place for logged-out users until the user clicks "Commit" and approves committing the "global" document.